Continence consumables

 Case example

-Aamira has Spina Bifida which has caused a neurogenic bladder disorder.
+Aamira has spina bifida which has caused a neurogenic bladder disorder.
 She needs to use a urinary catheter to empty her bladder.
 Aamira uses single-use catheters and other continence consumables such as absorbent pull-ups or briefs.

 To support Aamira’s funding request, the spinal nurse advisor gives us a breakdown of Aamira’s continence needs as well as quotes from several local suppliers.

-To work out whether the funding for the single-use catheters and other continence consumables is reasonable and necessary, the planner considers the nurse advisor’s information and recommendation against the NDIS Funding Criteria
+To work out whether the funding for the single-use catheters and other continence consumables is reasonable and necessary, the planner considers the nurse advisor’s information and recommendation against the NDIS funding criteria.

 In Aamira’s case, the planner decides: